Samson Shukardin

-Samson Shukardin (born 29 January 1961) is the bishop of the Diocese of Hyderabad, Pakistan.
+P. Samson Shukardin, OFM (born 29 January 1961) is a Pakistani Catholic prelate who has served as Bishop of Hyderabad since 2014.
+He is a member of the Order of Friars Minor.

 Early life and education

 Shukardin was born on 29 January 1961, in Hyderabad.
 After schooling at St Bonaventure's High School in Hyderabad and at Government Boys College, he entered the Order of Friars Minor.
-He was at the Order for a number of years.

 In 1992, Shukardin graduated with a Bachelor of Arts degree from the Sindh University, Jamshoro, and later earned a degree in Theology at the National Catholic Institute of Theology in Karachi.
 In 1998, he completed a degree in Civil Law studies at the Sindh Muslim Law College.

 Career

 Shukardin was ordained a priest on 10 December 1993.
 Since then he has served from 1993 to 1996 as assistant priest in Gujrat, Diocese of Islamabad-Rawalpindi; from 1996 to 2004 as Procurator of the Franciscan Province; from 2004 to 2008 as Guardian of the Franciscan Order and President of the Conference of Major Superiors of Pakistan; since 2008 as pastor of St. Elizabeth Church in Hyderabad, and Diocesan Director of the National Commission for Justice and Peace.
 Since 2010, he has been the Vicar General of the Diocese of Hyderabad.

 In 2020, Shukardin became chairperson of the National Commission for Justice and Peace.